 Each area has a specialized set of core courses.
-In selecting their minimum of 29 graduate course hours, students enroll in at least two core courses from their chosen area of concentration and at least one core course from one of the other two areas.
+In selecting your minimum of 29 graduate course hours, you enroll in at least two core courses from your chosen area of concentration and at least one core course from one of the other two areas.

 Additional courses come from a varied and changing list of accessory graduate courses whose topics reflect current faculty and student interests and important developments in the respective fields.
-In consultation with their advisory committees, students tailor their formal course training to their general and specific research interests.
+In consultation with your advisory committee, you tailor your formal course training to your general and specific research interests.

-First-year students can participate in rotations through cognate research labs during their first semester.
-During their second semester, doctoral-level students choose a lab in which to pursue Ph.D. research, assemble a faculty advisory committee, and design a preliminary research project so that they embark on a first summer research season.
+As a first-year student, you can participate in rotations through cognate research labs during the first semester.
+During your second semester, you choose a lab in which to pursue Ph.D. research, assemble a faculty advisory committee, and design a preliminary research project so that you embark on a first summer research season.